It’s no secret that it’s hot in the sauna.

-An infrared sauna (sometimes known as an IR sauna) e.g. Clearlight Infrared Saunas by Jacuzzi is another option that has a lower average temperature compared to a dry sauna.
+An infrared sauna (sometimes known as an IR sauna) e.g. Clearlight Infrared Saunas or infrared sauna blankets is another option that has a lower average temperature compared to a dry sauna.
 Most infrared sauna users find that their ideal sauna temperature is between 120 and 130 degrees Fahrenheit.
 With Clearlight Infrared saunas you get higher benefits and lower temperatures through efficient and low EMF infrared heat.

 How Hot Should Your Sauna Be if You’re a Beginner?

 At this point, you’re better informed and can answer questions like “How hot can saunas get?” or “What is the optimal sauna temperature Celsius vs Fahrenheit?”